apache/spark/docs/configuration.rst

 - Make sure to use a database backed result backend
 - Make sure to set a visibility timeout in [celery_broker_transport_options] that exceeds the ETA of your longest running task
-- Tasks can and consume resources, make sure your worker as enough resources to run `celeryd_concurrency` tasks
+- Tasks can and consume resources, make sure your worker as enough resources to run `worker_concurrency` tasks

 Scaling Out with Dask
 '''''''''''''''''''''